gemfire/gemfire-examples/listener/README.md

 limitations under the License.
 -->

-# Geode Cache Listener Example
+# GemFire Cache Listener Example

 This is a simple example that demonstrates the use of a cache listener to capture modifications to a region.